sfinnie/helloLSP/readme.md

 As per the introduction, the solution comprises 2 parts:

 * the *client* integrates with the editor - vscode in this case.
 Each editor has its own approach to integrating extensions.
-Editors support extensions for many languages - so our extension will be one of several installed in any installation.
+Editors support extensions for many languages - so our extension will be one of several installed in any deployment.
 The client has to comply with that, so it's job is broadly to:
   * tell the editor what language it supports
   * liaise between the editor and the server
 * the *server* provides the smarts on the language (as per the overview quote [above](#lsp-overview))